ToniWonKanobi/theoveranalyzed.net/posts/2015/5/5/the-office.md

 <hr class="small">

 The show <s>must</s> did go on.
 We haven't watched the remaining episodes yet,[^fe] and a part of me wonders if its even worth it?
 Its no surprise that [ratings fell steadily][thedailybeast] after Carell's exit.
-It's happened [before][wikipedia 26] -- a main character in a series moving on -- and it will probably happen again.
+It's happened [before][wikipedia 26]---a main character in a series moving on---and it will probably happen again.
 I'm sure we'll give it a crack despite Carell's absence.
 It won't be the same, but maybe it can still be something worthwhile?
 Thankfully [spoiler alert], my favorite character Dwight lasts for the remainder of the show, so there's that.

 I'm glad I made it to *The Office* party eventually.
 If you haven't already seen it, do yourself a favor: set aside $7.99/month for a [Netflix][netflix] subscription, and watch the [Pilot][wikipedia 27]).
 It only gets better from there.
 It's so worth it, even years later.